jeremyvlegros/jeremyvlegros/tests/variables.md

 ## &#35;&#35; `Jekyll` filter `slugify`

-I suspect this thing to only work in HTML but I won't rely on it ...
+I suspect this thing to only work in HTML, but I won't rely on it ...

 "Dummy > something > something" :